web-ridge/react-native-paper-dates/README.md

         startLabel="From" // optional
         endLabel="To" // optional
-        animationType="slide" // optional, default is slide on ios/android and none on web />
+        animationType="slide" // optional, default is slide on ios/android and none on web locale={'en'} // optional, default is automically detected by your system />
       <Button onPress={()=> setVisible(true)}>
         Pick range